wxguy/wxguy.github.io/_posts/2022-05-02-deploying-jekyll-blog-on-github.md

 ## Enable Custom Domain (Optional)

 This step is an optional one.
-If you wish to have your domain display your bog, then it is possible to do by following a few more additional steps. ⚠️**Remember that it cost you money**.⚠️ The first step is to buy a domain.
+If you wish to have your domain display your bog, then it is possible to do by following a few more additional steps. **Remember that it cost you money**.
+The first step is to buy a domain.
 There are many sites where you can buy your custom domain.
 I have chosen [https://www.godaddy.com](https://www.godaddy.com) for the sole reason that it was cheap.
 You can use any other domain sale related site to purchase a domain name of your interest.

 I bought `http://wxguy.in`.
 I had to modify at two locations to make the site live.
 Firstly, log in to [https://www.godaddy.com](https://www.godaddy.com) and select `Manage Domain` which you will find under the newly purchased domain id.
 Then click `Domain Settings` and then click `Manage DNS`.
 Your domain settings will look like the below.